Import floor plans from IFC files

 Units

-Doors, Columns, Walls, Ramps, Stairs, Windows, Curtain Walls, Furniture, Structural Columns
+Doors, Columns, Walls, Ramps, Stairs, Windows, Curtain Walls, Structural Columns

 Details

-Fields in the tables below are populated in the Indoors workspace by default when you run the Import IFC To Indoor Dataset tool.
-You can map additional properties from the Spaces layer to existing fields in the Units feature class using the Unit Properties Mapping parameter.
-If you are mapping properties to a custom field in the Units feature class, you must create the custom field before running the tool.
+Fields in the tables in the sections below are populated in the Indoors workspace by default when you run the Import IFC To Indoor Dataset tool.
+You can map more properties from the Spaces layer to existing fields in the Units layer using the Unit Properties Mapping parameter.
+If you are mapping properties to a custom field in the Units layer, you must create the custom field before running the tool.

 Facilities